-- The Virginia Ship Repair Association was founded in 1979 when corporate officers of individual private sector shipyards in south Hampton Roads jointly established the Tidewater Maritime Training Institute (TMTI) to provided training for the ship repair industry in Hampton Roads, Virginia.
-The Institute was incorporated in 1981 as a non-profit, tax exempt educational institution (IRS 501(c)(3)).
+The Virginia Ship Repair Association was founded in 1979 when corporate officers of individual private sector shipyards in south Hampton Roads jointly established the Tidewater Maritime Training Institute (TMTI) to provide training for the ship repair industry in Hampton Roads, Virginia.
+The Institute was incorporated in 1981 as a non-profit, tax exempt educational institution (IRS 501(c)(3).

 Leo Marshall, a retired Navy Captain, became the founding Executive Director of the Institute.
 For the next 20 years, Leo and his team of talented instructors trained men and women in the skills necessary to enter challenging and rewarding careers in the ship repair industry.